project-sunbird/sunbird-commons/ingredients/architecture/archd_con_ciew_p2.md

 **User content state**

-It contains the consumption details of content (inside or outside a course) by a user.User Content State entity in Sunbird is designed around the following objects and attributes
+It contains the consumption details of content (inside or outside a course) by a user.User Content State entity in Sunbird is designed around the following objects and attributes:
 User Content State:User Id,Content Id,Course Id, Consumption Status,Score,Result,Grade,View Count,Completion Count,etc.